-Pediatric Pulmonary Services
+Pediatric Pulmonary and Respiratory Care

 Pediatric Pulmonologists treat diseases in the lungs.
 These problems affect a child's overall health and well-being.
 The most common pulmonary diseases in children are: asthma, allergies, pneumonia and other respiratory tract infections, chronic cough, sleep apnea and other sleep disorders.
 East Tennessee Children’s Hospital treats all of these conditions and more in children.